morrowwm/home_heating_analysis/README.md

 The real killer in all this is domestic hot water.
 Mini-split heat pumps are popular in my region, and likely excellent for space heating.
 But, they won't remove the need for fuel oil.
 There is still a need a "primary heating source", and some replacement for heating domestic hot water.

 The heat_loss_estimate sheet calculates heat loss for example structures.
-Enter the components of the structure (walls, attic, windows, doors), their thermal insulation value (in RSI or U-factor), their area and the temperature differential expected.
+Enter the components of the structure (walls, attic, windows, doors), their thermal insulation value (in R-value, RSI or U-factor), their area and the temperature differential expected.
+The 26'x20' garage example shows some Imperial to metric conversion as required.